hasindu2008/f5c/_docs/commands.md

    Same as for call-methylation.
 * `--summary FILE`:
    Write the summaries of the alignment of each read to the file specified.
+* `--paf`:
+   write output in PAF format.
 * `--sam`:
    Write the alignment output in SAM format instead of tsv.
+* `--sam-out-version INT`
+   Sam output version (set 1 to revert to old nanopolish style format) [default: 2]
 *  `--print-read-names`:
    Print read IDs instead of indexes.
 * `--scale-events`:
    Scale events to the model, rather than vice-versa.
 * `--samples`:
    Write the raw samples for the event to the tsv output.
+* `--signal-index`:
+   Write the raw signal start and end index values for the event to the tsv output.
 * `--rna`:
    Specify that this dataset is direct RNA.
+* `--collapse-events`:
+   Collapse events that stays on the same reference k-mer/
-* `--signal-index`:
+*  `--min-recalib-events INT`:
-   Write the raw signal start and end index values for the event to the tsv output.
+   Same as for call-methylation.
 * `--cuda-mem-frac FLOAT`:
    Same as for call-methylation.